Jalonzpa/PocketDesk/README.md

 The point of **_PocketDESK_** is that you can switch between the normal **Desktop GUI** and **PocketHome**

-To do this simply log out of whatever you booted into

 **PocketHome:** (_See..
 I put a button there for y'all_)

 ![PocketHome_logout](https://github.com/AllGray/AllGray_Private/blob/master/gif/PocketHome_logout.gif)